Common Plant Diseases:

 Common Plant Diseases – Crown Gall or Galls:

 Causes of Crown Gall Disease: Galls are nothing but swollen tissues of the plant.
-This disease may be caused by fungi or bacteria or insect pest.
+This disease may be caused by fungi or bacteria or insect pests.

 Symptoms of Crown Gall Disease: The disease symptoms include roundish rough-surfaced galls (swollen surface of tissues) at or near the soil line, on a graft site or bud union, or on roots and plant lower stems.
 The galls usually are at first cream-colored and later turn brown or black.
 Eventually affected plants lose vigor and die.